mindspore-ai/mindspore/model_zoo/official/nlp/bert/README.md

 # BERT Example
 ## Description
-This example implements pre-training, fine-tuning and evaluation of [BERT-base](https://github.com/google-research/bert)(the base version of BERT model) and [BERT-NEZHA](https://github.com/huawei-noah/Pretrained-Language-Model)(a Chinese pretrained language model developed by Huawei, which introduced a improvement of Functional Relative Positional Encoding as an effective positional encoding scheme).
+This example implements pre-training, fine-tuning and evaluation of [BERT-base](https://github.com/google-research/bert) and [BERT-NEZHA](https://github.com/huawei-noah/Pretrained-Language-Model).

 ## Requirements
 - Install [MindSpore](https://www.mindspore.cn/install/en).
 - Download the zhwiki dataset for pre-training.
 Extract and clean text in the dataset with [WikiExtractor](https://github.com/attardi/wikiextractor).
 Convert the dataset to TFRecord format and move the files to a specified path.
 - Download dataset for fine-tuning and evaluation such as CLUENER, TNEWS, SQuAD v1.1, etc.
+- Convert dataset files from json format to tfrecord format, please refer to run_classifier.py which in [BERT](https://github.com/google-research/bert) repository.
 >  Notes:
    If you are running a fine-tuning or evaluation task, prepare a checkpoint from pre-train.